Faxing documents has largely been replaced with scanning and electronic documents.

 Whether or not they’ll let you fax for free – or at all – may depend on the travel agency’s business policy and their level of customer service, but it could be an option worth checking out if you’re traveling and not near your home town.

-In order to find a travel agency, simply google “travel agency near me” and be sure to have the location turned to “on” on your phone so your phone can populate nearby travel agency locations.
+In order to find a travel agency, simply google “travel agency near me” and be sure to have the location turned to “on” so your cell phone can populate nearby travel agency locations.

 Metro Fax has a plan similar to that of Ring Central starting at only $7.95 per month.
 The $7.95 per month plan allows you to send/receive a total of 500 pages per month, although they do state that pricing varies by area.